petmos/gartenastrofotos.de/content/post/my-toolbox/octant/index.md

 * In-browser YAML editor
 * Extensible through plugins

-If you work with Kubernetes, I highly recommend you give Octant a try.
-If you want to hear more about the origins from Bryan Liles himself, I highly recommend this episode of the GoTime Podcast: [Enterprise Go?](https://changelog.com/gotime/124).
+If you work with Kubernetes, I recommend you give Octant a try.
+If you want to hear more about the origins of Octant from Bryan Liles himself, listen to this episode of the GoTime Podcast: [Enterprise Go?](https://changelog.com/gotime/124).